poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 #### Command-line utility
 Robots come with a command line utility `poppy-configure` ; to use it you need to open a terminal on your Raspberry Pi.

 You can access to the Raspberry Pi directly from your computer.
 To do so, open the page http://poppy.local in a web browser.
-You see the Poppy home page.
+/!\ CAREFUL: if when you open the page http://poppy.local, you have this message You see the Poppy home page.
 Click on the "Jupyter — Python, Terminal" link and select "New Terminal".
 ![Jupyter terminal](img/IHM/new_terminal.png)

 Once the terminal is open, copy and press enter to execute the commande bellow.